marklogic/mlxprs/README.md

 Neither debugger can cross from one server-side language mode into another.
 XQuery debugging cannot step into `xdmp:javascript-eval()` calls, and JavaScript debugging cannot step into `xdmp.xqueryEval()`.
 The debugger should step over these calls if you try to step into them.

+Evaluating variables in module scope may yield reference error.
+For workaround, you could try:
+- using the variables of interest inside a function and inspect
+- placing an `eval()` statement inside the module

 ### Required Privileges for Evaluation and Debugging

 To run queries with the MarkLogic JavaScript and XQuery Debugger, a user will need eval priviliges on your MarkLogic server.
 These include: